apalski/wodapp/README.md

 ## Table of Contents
 * Introduction
-* Installation & Usage
+* Usage
-* Development
 * Contributing
 * Licence

 ## Introduction
-Wodapp allows you to track your personal workout progress.
+WODapp allows you to track your personal workout progress.
 Wodapp is hosted by your box and comes with your membership subscription.
-With Wodapp you can:
+With WODapp you can:
 	* Record your results for the days WOD
 	* Record individual movement results
 	* Record your PRs